brookin8/brookin8.github.io/_posts/2017-10-20-Vuetify and Vue Router.markdown

 We broke into smaller groups this week, and mine worked through a project the previous bootcamp had built.
 We were charged with translating the existing AngularJS frontend into Vue, while utilizing their existing backend.

-Pretty soon, we decided to completely scrap all of the existing Angular, and start fresh with Vue.
+After diggin in, we decided to completely scrap all of the existing Angular and start fresh with Vue.

 Fair warning- all of the learning shared here is self-taught this week (meaning it may not be 100% there).
-However, digging in and pushing our abilties to their limits led to some pretty cool discoveries.

 <br>